The American Securities Act and Its Foreign Counterparts: A Comparative Study, 44 YALE L.J. 1133 (1935)

 Date of Authorship for this Version

 Kessler, Friedrich, "The American Securities Act and Its Foreign Counterparts: A Comparative Study" (1935).
 Faculty Scholarship Series.
-Paper 2711.
+2711.